Certificate Lifecycle Management Reading Time: 14 minutes

 Certificate Validation

-When a certificate is used, the current status of a certificate is checked to verify whether it is still valid or not.
+Without CRL, PKI would never able to identify whether a certificate has been revoked before it’s expiration.
 The Certificate Revocation List (CRL) is checked by RADIUS on the server during this process.
-CRL is the list of certificates revoked by the CA that were previously issued and set to expire.
 A RADIUS server only rejects a connection request if the device’s certificate serial number is already present in the CRL.
 This feature is beneficial if a device gets stolen, an employee’s permissions change, or something like that.

 Certificate Revocation